 There’s a lot of advice about how we should feed babies and toddlers, but often by the time our children are older, it becomes more about negotiating around their curious eating habits!
-Still, it’s good to be aware of the keystones of a healthy diet that will meet their nutritional needs as they grow and their physical habits change.
+Still, it’s good to be aware of the milestones of a healthy diet for boys that will meet their nutritional needs as they grow and their physical habits change.

 However, even these are only average values for these groups and do not take into account individual activity levels and timings of growth spurts.